jneto04/ner-pt/README.md

-# Analyzing the Impact of Language Models for Portuguese Named Entity Recognition
+# Assessing the Impact of Contextual Embeddings for Portuguese Named Entity Recognition

 State-of-The-Art results evaluated by CoNLL-2002 Script